kikobr/ProtoSparker/README.md

 </html>
 ```

 **Important 1**: you have to serve this page as an HTTP server so that our script can request your svg files.
-If you have Python installed, simply type `python -m SimpleHTTPServer 8000`, hit enter and visit http://localhost:8000 in your browser.
+If you have Python installed, simply type `python -m SimpleHTTPServer 8000` or `python -m http.server 8000`, hit enter and visit http://localhost:8000 in your browser.

 **Important 2**: this prototype won't run on Firefox since it has a bug dealing with .getBBox() on hidden SVG elements. :/